rishabhjain606/todo-list/README.md

 # todo-list

 A mini project that get and saves the task list for any user.
 It uses JWT for authentication of all requests.The project makes using of cutting edge technologies like node.js(framework-express), Mongodb(ODM-mongoose), typescript.
+Validity for any JWT token in this project is 30 days which can be changed by .env
 # minimum requirement
 Minimum node verion: 12.14